couetilc/raspberryPi/README.md

 ### Network Interfaces

-Open `/etc/network/interfaces` and make sure the following lines are in there someplace:
+Open `/etc/network/interfaces` and make sure the following lines are there:
 ```
 auto wlan0
 iface wlan0 inet manual